marcinjahn/technology-notebook/src/docs/technologies/mongodb/crud.md

 Insert operation will create a collection if it doesn't exist yet.

+We can provide a second parameter `{"ordered": false}` to speed up the `insertMany`.
+This way, MongoDB does not have to insert documents in order and can do it parallelly.

+### _id

 Every document has an `_id` field.
 If the provided document doesn't have it, MongoDB will add it by itself.
 It must be unique.
+By default, it's of type ObjectId (BSON), but we can set it ourselves as any type.

 ## READ